Shocking diagnosis: Princess Kate has cancer

 With the announcement of her cancer diagnosis, the princess is now trying to take her fate into her own hands.
 She said in the video that she also wanted to encourage other affected people, and now she resembles her father-in-law, who openly justified his decision to go public with education.

-For a long time, displays of personal emotion were alien to members of the royal family; Their motto was: “Never complain, never explain” – never complain, never explain.
+For a long time, showing personal emotions was alien to the royal family, and their motto was: “Never complain, never explain” – never complain, never explain.
 It seems that this tactic has finally come to an end.
 In the age of social media, the royals also have to adapt their transparency. (mss/dpa)

 “This is how the editorial team works“It teaches you when and what we report bugs, how we handle bugs and where our content comes from.
 When reporting, we adhere to guidelines Journalism Trust Initiative.